your Guide to gifting sex toys

 Step 1.
 Know who you’re buying for

 Sex toys are an awesome gift.
 Who doesn’t want the gift of orgasms?
-And if they don’t want orgasms, then they can still use a nice dildo as a decorative table ornament, right?
+And if they don’t want orgasms, then they can still use a a dildo as a pleasant table ornament, right?

 You want to buy them for your partner, for your parents, for your out-of-town cousins.
 Shower them all in silver bullet vibrators and silicone butt plugs!